pub-n-dub/artificial-life-robotics-show/projects/README.md

 * Part Three
     - A prospect of Cybernetics.

-_Episode #2_
+_Episode #2_: An exploration of a major substantive theme of embodied artificial life.

 The survival mechanism: _A system of hierarchies_

 * Part One
-    - Embodied robotics: The necessity of a model to support hierarchies.
+    - Embodied robotics: The necessity of models to support hierarchies.
 * Part Two
     - Approachable hardware: The iCybie and customized platforming.
 * Part Three